etlbox/etlbox.website/doks_v1.8/content/docs/transformations/conditional-split.md

 ---
 title: "Conditional Split"
-description: "Split your data flow based on conditions, routing matching and non-matching rows to separate outputs."
+description: "ConditionalSplit routes each ETLBox row to different outputs based on a predicate.
+Send matching and non-matching records down separate pipeline paths."
 lead: "The ConditionalSplit transformation evaluates each incoming row against a predicate.
 If the condition is met, the row is routed to the main output; otherwise, it can be sent to a secondary path.
 This component is useful for branching logic in data flows, allowing clean separation of matching and non-matching records."
 draft: false
 images: []